TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 ### Objectives and Key Results (OKRs)

 Intel came up with OKRs in the 80s and 90s - their CEO Andy Grove based it on Peter Drucker's business philosophy.
+OKRs are all the rage now, though would you be surprised if I told you [a lot of people do it badly](https://medium.com/@kmackie4/why-most-okrs-fail-and-the-fix-that-actually-works-47c500c91a6f)?

-They're all the rage now.
-The intention is to empower your staff by leaving the "how" of delivering objectives up to them.
+The *intention* behind OKRs is to empower your staff by leaving the "how" of delivering objectives up to them.
 In the frictionless Digital Realm, there's one major advantage to this: if you prescribe a solution to the team and tell them you're going to pat them on the back if they deliver that solution, they'll go ahead and deliver it even when it's clear it won't work.

 In case you missed it, "agility" means "the ability to change direction quickly".
 So reserving the pats and tickles for when an *outcome* is delivered encourages the team to switch tactics once it's clear the original ones aren't moving the needle.
 Working in the Digital Realm means there's nothing to stop you doing so, other than fear, and / or your clumsy ways of working.

 That's the *theory*, anyway, but empowering teams this much is a *big cultural shift*.
-Managers really are in the habit of telling people what to do; even the good ones.
+Managers really are in the habit of telling people what to do; even the good ones do so from time to time, *because they can*.
 So it takes quite a lot of willpower to let go like that.
-The main place I've worked that tried it didn't really get it: "we're doing OKRs now" was announced with a bit of a fanfare, but before we knew it we'd fallen back into old habits of slogging through set plans and implementing a business cases that defined solutions for us to deliver.
+The main place I've worked that tried it didn't really get it: "we're doing OKRs now" was announced with a bit of a fanfare, but before we knew it we'd fallen back into old habits of slogging through set plans and implementing business cases that defined solutions for us to deliver.

 In other words, we weren't using the fact we were working in the Digital Realm to our advantage.
+No fault of the theory - it wasn't really given a fair shake, because management didn't get why the Digital Realm is different.

 ### No (Heavy) Roadmaps